-If a tooth has to be removed, it’s important to look at options to replace it.
+If a tooth has to be removed, it’s important to replace it.
 Gaps in the mouth are not only unsightly – they can also cause ongoing problems with misalignment as other teeth move into the space.

-Ranfurly Dental Care is a member of the Dental Implant Network, which means we can offer access to top-level specialist treatment to replace your missing tooth.
-Your smile is in safe hands with us.
+Ranfurly Dental Care can offer access to top-level specialist treatment to replace your missing tooth.
+We offer a range of options to replace a missing tooth:

-The implant is placed into the jaw bone where the tooth has been lost.
-It generally takes a few months until the bone integrates with the surface of the implant - then the artificial tooth can be attached to the implant.
+The implant is placed into the jawbone where the tooth has been lost.
+It generally takes a few months until the bone integrates with the implant, and then the artificial tooth can be attached to the implant.

-Implants are not a suitable tooth replacement choice for everyone – following a complete assessment we will determine if they are a good choice for you.
+Implants are not are suitable for everyone.
+Following a complete assessment we will determine whether they are a good choice for you.

-A bridge is an artificial tooth (pontic), which is supported by adjacent natural teeth (abutment teeth) or implants.
+A bridge is an artificial tooth (pontic), supported by adjacent natural teeth (abutment teeth) or implants.

 The bridge usually has a metal substructure to provide strength and is covered in porcelain, for appearance.

-The dentist prepares the teeth either side of the gap for crowns and takes an impression which is sent to the lab.
+The dentist prepares the teeth either side of the gap for crowns and takes an impression, which is sent to the lab.
 The dental technician makes the bridge, which the dentist cements onto the abutment teeth.
 It usually takes around two weeks from the time of preparation until the bridge is placed.
-A temporary bridge is placed during this time.
+A temporary bridge will be placed during this time.

-A fixed 3 unit bridge may also be placed on implants:
+A fixed three-unit bridge may also be placed on implants.

 There is more than one design of bridge.
-If the gap is in the front of the mouth it is sometimes possible to place a bonded bridge which requires minimal tooth preparation – it may not be a possibility in all cases.
+If the gap is in the front of the mouth, it is sometimes possible to place a bonded bridge, which requires minimal tooth preparation.
+This may not be possible in all cases.

 A denture is largely supported by the underlying tissue, although sometimes support is also provided by remaining teeth.
-It is possible for a full denture to be supported by implants.
+It’s possible for a full denture to be supported by implants.